How To Get a Shelf on the Upper Glutes in 6 Weeks (Proven Glute Workout)

 This isn’t a bad thing, however.
 The glutes are composed of three different muscles: the gluteus maximus, gluteus minimus, and gluteus medius.

-The Anatomy of Your Glutes & Why Developed Glutes Make a Heart Shaped Butt
+The Anatomy of Your Glutes & Why Developed Glutes Create a Heart-Shaped Appearance

-A heart shaped butt is a coveted look in today’s world.
+A heart-shaped appearance is a coveted look in today’s world.
 Celebrities with thick upper glutes and tiny waists have grown massive followings in recent years, sparking interest in the development of heart-shaped booties around the globe.

 While genetics dictate butt shape to a great extent, weightlifters can make their butts more heart shaped by correcting any muscle imbalances between the three different glute muscles.
 A well-developed gluteus medius in particular will broaden the upper butt, creating the popular heart shape.